alexfornuto/romm-wiki/EmulatorJS-Player.md

 [EmulatorJS](https://emulatorjs.org/) is a web-based emulator for various system; that is, it allows you to run old games in your web browser.
-It is based on [Emscripten](https://emscripten.org/), which is a toolchain for compiling C and C++ code to WebAssembly.
+It's based on [Emscripten](https://emscripten.org/), which is a toolchain for compiling C and C++ code to WebAssembly.

 ### Loading saves and states